chrisbolton18/chrisbolton18/README.md

 # 💫 About Me:
-Hi 👋 , I'm Chris Bolton<br>I’m currently a student at the University of Windsor, graduating in 2026 with a Computer Science Degree!
+Hi 👋 , I'm Chris Bolton<br>I’m currently studying Computer Science at the University of Windsor

 ## 🌐 Socials: